 Investing in yourself first means learning about the investment opportunities like the back of your hand before making any decision.
 But if you’re really serious in maximizing your investment, you should understand personal finance.

-- Read books on financial planning.
+- Read books on coming up a financial plan.

 - Subscribe to blogs like PESOLAB.COM, Facebook page, podcast, YouTube channels, etc.

 - Drop by any bank, trust entities, mutual funds, stock brokerage companies, etc.

 You can start by reading books on financial planning.
 There are many available in your local and online bookstore.

 Of course, you can read up on many blogs just like PESOLAB.
 They’re great resource from people who have already started way ahead and decide to share what they’ve learned online for everyone.

 The government through the Bangko Sentral ng Pilipinas (BSP) is also encouraging the public to learn more about the many opportunities for investing and be more financially literate.
 And that’s why there are now many companies that are offering free financial seminars.
 You can find these seminars from the Facebook pages of the companies.
 Check if there’s one near you.

 But I’ve actually learn a lot from dropping by a mutual fund and a bank near my place of work.
 I asked for a rep who’s responsible for investing, and they’re able to assist me.
 Hopefully, you can find the time to drop by any banks, mutual funds, trust entities, or stock brokerage companies and be able to talk to someone.
 Usually, they’d give you a bit of an overview of their funds and let you go through an suitability assessment to check your liquidity requirements, time horizon, risk profile, and other factors.